Quick start

 Deleting the terraform resources

-You can delete the cloud resource like any other Kubernetes resource
+You can delete the cloud resource like any other Kubernetes resource.

 kubectl -n apps delete cloudresource bucket --wait=false